osilander/203.311/Week4/Week4.md

     # paste it on the command line
     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
 ```
+**Explanation**: `wget` is a program that is used to transfer data to or from a server.
+Thus, this command is simply using this program to find the file at the location indicated and then download it.

 This file (with the extension `.sh`) is a bash file, which is usually run using the command line program `bash`.
 As you know, noting the *extension* of a file can be very helpful in figuring out what is in it, or what it does.
 For example, you should never end a `bash` file with `.txt` as that suggests it is a simple text file, when in fact it is not.
 Similarly, you would never end a Microsoft Word file with `.xlsx`, you would end it with `.doc` or `.docx`.